 - to treat herpes outbreaks as they happen

 - to prevent or reduce herpes recurrences

 Genital herpes reoccurs at different stages for different people.
 Some people may have several attacks per year while some will not have any symptoms for many years.

 For more information and advice about treatment please visit a health specialist.
 Any of the options below will be able to help you.

 - Family planning centre

 - School nurse

 - Your doctor

-Using a condom every time you have sex helps prevent the spread of STIs like gonorrhoea.
+Using a condom every time you have sex helps prevent the spread of STIs.
 Go to Safer sex and condoms to find out more.